The department offers concentrations in government, world politics and public policy as follows:

 217S Politics in the Middle East.

 Comparative approach to the contemporary states in the Arab world broken down into the Mashreq (Eastern states), Maghreb (North Africa), Egypt, and the Gulf states.
 Considers the political and economic relations among these states and the reasons for their failure to take common action on common problems.
 Focuses on the shifting power structures in light of the Arab Spring and efforts by individual countries to compensate for the changing environment and modernization.
 Examines the role of Islam in its political context.
 Evaluates the relative ineffectiveness of regional organizations.
-Prerequisite, GOVT 112 or 114, or consent of instructor.
+Prerequisite, GOVT 112 or 114, and Sophomore or Junior standing, except with consent of instructor.
 Walker.

 218S Politics of Africa.

-244F Nationalism and the Politics of Identity.
+Nationalism and the Politics of Identity.

 The evolution of nationalist, ethnic and religious conflicts in the post-Cold War world.
 The causes, implications and potential resolutions of such conflicts.
 The origins, history and power of nationalism.
 Cases include countries from across the globe.
 Prerequisite, 112 or 114.
-Joshi.

 What makes governments and political institutions weak or strong, stable or unstable?
 Examines the causes and consequences of state collapse; the possibility of re-building states; the role of the military; the causes, consequences and possible remedies of corruption using case studies from different regions of the world.
 (Writing-intensive.)
 (Oral Presentations.)
 Prerequisite, one 200-level course in comparative politics or international relations.
 Maximum enrollment, 20.